-Methi malai paneer, a luscious creamy paneer curry flavored with methi leaves is absolutely mind-blowing especially if you are not a dedicated spice-lover!
+Methi malai paneer, a luscious creamy paneer curry flavored with methi leaves is absolutely mind-blowing especially if you are not a dedicated spicy-food-lover!
 Even the methi-haters will be knocked out too!

 - Onion – 1, large